Period #01 / Genesis #003 / November 2021

 The prints turned Blossoming Cadaver into more than a token in a vault.
 They made it a work people chose to put on their walls: a quiet endorsement from the same early collectors and Botto participants who helped shape its reputation.

-Ceci n'est pas un Botto, carried through the pipe.
+Ceci n'est pas un Botto.

 Blossoming Cadaver also comes with its associated Ceci n'est pas un Botto pipe.
 The pipe wraps the image language of the Genesis work around BottoDAO's first commissioned derivative collection, turning the canonical mint into a second object of memory, reward, and community participation.